 There’s far less wood and much more plastic among the flotsam thesedays which tends to make beachcombing less productive than it once was but treasures are still to be found.
 Ropes, creels and other bits of fishing gear, including fish boxes, are always useful while fuel cans and various containers can usually be put to good use.

 The remains of cetaceans are not unusual.
-The minke whale carcass kept the local seabirds fed for many months a few winters ago and a short-beaked common dolphin on the beach at Glen Scaladal had largely been picked clean by the time we found it in March of this year.
+The minke whale carcass kept the local seabirds fed for many months a few winters ago and a short-beaked common dolphin on the beach at Glen Scaladal had largely been picked clean by the time we found it.

 It is always worth reporting any strandings of dead cetaceans to: Cetacean Strandings Investigation Programme – 0800 652 0333